-What Is Something I Can Do?
+What Can I Do?
 For Now, This Is My Something

 Can I Ask You Something?